TimChinye/Aphella/README.md

 ## License

-Aphella is licensed under the terms of the MIT license.
-For more details, see the `LICENSE` file.
+Aphella is not licensed.

 ## Contact

-If you have any questions, issues, or feedback, please contact us at support@aphella.com
+If you have any questions, issues, or feedback, feel free to let me know via and issue or timchinye123@gmail.com.